 My thesis is that a solution to all forms of the Sellarsian dilemma is to require for foundational justification direct awareness of (what I call) the fit between one's conceptual judgment and the justifying experiential state.
 I concede that one must conceptualize one's experiential states for these states to play an epistemic role.
 However, I argue that conceptual judgments of this sort are the foundations.

 The importance of this solution is that it not only terminates the regress of justification but it also captures the primary intuitions that motivate internalism and foundationalism.
 This is to say that although I have framed my account as a response to the Sellarsian dilemma, it is not merely an ad hoc patch that avoids what stood as a serious problem.
 Instead, it is a return to what has motivated and what I take to be most persuasive about internalist foundationalism.

 Foundationalism, Internalism, Sellarsian Dilemma

 Copyright 2011 Travis Dickinson

 Dickinson, Travis McLane.
-"A defense of internalist foundations: direct awareness of fit as the solution to the Sellarsian dilemma." doctoral dissertation, University of Iowa, 2011.
+"A defense of internalist foundations: direct awareness of fit as the solution to the Sellarsian dilemma."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.